 My most recent foray back into the workforce has been as the Project Officer for Positive Life’s HIV Work Ready Program.
 This is a pilot project with the aim to assist those of us living with HIV whom have been out of the workforce to find a way back into work (paid or voluntary) on your own terms and build confidence and increase your quality of life.

-Whether that means gaining the skills and work experience to increase meaningful participation in the community or taking on a day or two getting back in swing of things in paid employment and or volunteer work, the goal is to work with PLHIV so that when you feel ready to return to some type of employment, you can do so with confidence.
+Whether that means gaining the skills and work experience to increase meaningful participation in the community or taking on a day or two getting back in swing of things in paid employment and or volunteer work, the goal is to work with people living with HIV so that when you feel ready to return to some type of employment, you can do so with confidence.

 Getting back into the workforce (paid or un-paid) can feel like an overwhelming tidal wave of change.
 This is especially true after an extended period out of the work force, or having spent a long time living in isolation.
 Set-backs or speed humps along the way are common, and in my own journey I’ve had a few.
 I know what it’s like.